“This is my beloved Son. Listen to him.” (Mark 9:6)

 We are so grateful that we follow a Jesus who knows and loves us so well, that he will not give up on us, just as he did not give up on Peter, James and John, when they were not listening.
 So, we do not give up.
 We get up.
 We follow Jesus.
 We try harder to listen to God’s Beloved Son.
 This is indeed our faith!

 Fr.
-Clemente Barron, C.P. is a member of the General Council of the Passionist Congregation and is stationed in Rome.
+Clemente Barron, C.P. is a member of Mater Dolorosa Community in Sierra Madre, California.